Jo Ray UKCP, HCPC, MBACP

-I am an Art Psychotherapist and Counsellor based in Dulwich and I work with adults, adolescents and children.
+I am an Integrative Arts Psychotherapist and Counsellor based in Dulwich and I work with adults, adolescents and children.
 Art therapy can help with emotional, relational and behavioural difficulties that may be difficult to verbalise.

 There are many different life issues which bring people into therapy and it can be a daunting process finding the right therapist.
 Central to my work is the relationship between client and therapist.
 I provide a safe, confidential space with warmth, acceptance and respect.

 As we build a relationship together I will offer supportive invitations to use the arts to explore your emotional and psychological experiences.
 We will work together to find constructive ways forwards for you on your personal journey of growth and psychological change.

 ‘Art washes away from the soul the dust of everyday life’ Pablo Picasso

 Art Psychotherapy can help with problems that may be difficult to verbalise.
 Many psychological issues are multi-layered, and we often learn to skilfully avoid core feelings.
 The arts can help identify, connect-to and experience emotions on a deep non-verbal level.

 ‘Art can permeate the very deepest part of us, where no words exist’ Eileen Miller

 The Art Part: Do you need to be good at art?